BA (hons), Dip. C, MBACP

 How are you feeling...?

 You may be reading this because you feel unhappy with certain aspects of your life, or you may be struggling to come to terms with traumatic past experiences.
 You may want to talk about this, or work out how to change things, but counselling might seem daunting if you've never tried it before.
 I put the therapeutic relationship at the heart of my work with clients, offering them warmth and empathy without judgement.

 Who am I...?

 How I work....

 I believe you have a unique tendency to strive in the way that’s best for you.
 As such, I believe that most answers to your problems lie within yourself and it's my job to help you find them.
 Sometimes events in life can stop you from thriving in the best way for yourself.
 Sometimes other people - no matter how well meaning they are - may also feel a barrier to your recovery.
 But by carefully listening and supporting you, I can help you consider your experiences and ideas.
 In this way, I believe you can find your own path - and your own voice - so that you can go on to make better choices for yourself and live a happier, more fulfilled life.

 I have considerable experience in dealing with bereavement issues as well as general anxiety, self-esteem, family dynamics and workplace conflict.
 As a registered member of the BACP I work within their ethical framework to deliver counselling that is safe, ethical, professional and accountable.
 I have full insurance in place, a clear, up-to-date DBS and for data protection purposes, I am registered with the Information Commissioner's' Office.

 How does online and telephone counselling work...?

-In essence I will be offering you the same counselling experience as if we were meeting face to face.
-There are some differences and a few extra things to consider and we can discuss these during your first session.
+In essence online and telephone (remote) sessions offer you the same experience as face-to-face therapy.
+However, there are some practical things to consider and we can discuss these ahead of your first session.